Getting your Trinity Audio player ready...

 |

-This article is part of a five-part CareerWise series on “Indigenizing Career Development.”
+This article was originally published in 2023 as part of a five-part CareerWise series on “Indigenizing Career Development” and has been updated.

 Cultural Infusions and Shifting Sands: What Helps and Hinders Career Decision-Making of Indigenous Young People (Canadian Journal of Career Development) [Study]